canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

     4. Only Canonical will have login access to Environment Nodes.
   3. Environment size.
 The Managed Service will add or remove Nodes from the Environment as requested by the customer through a support ticket, provided that the Environment does not go under the [Minimum Size Requirement](#term-min-size).
 All Environment Nodes must be covered under the service, so additional fees may apply.
   4. Ubuntu, OpenStack and Kubernetes upgrades.
 The Managed Service will ensure the customer’s Environment remains on a supported version of Ubuntu and OpenStack and/or Kubernetes.
 In most cases, Canonical will upgrade only to LTS releases where applicable, or to a specific release as agreed with the customer.
+  5. Project work.
+The Managed Service will provide planned upgrades and maintenance Monday to Friday during Canonical working days.
 4. Out of scope.
 The Managed Service does not provide:
   1. Relating to [Guest Instances](#term-guest-instance) or Container Instances:
     1. Managing the operating system or applications running within Guest Instances or Container Instances.